 I developed this recipe during a busy season of life when I was craving something special but didn't want to spend a long time in the kitchen.
 I love how it transforms simple ingredients into a luxurious dish.

-Salmon: I love to make this recipe after hot-smoking salmon, but store-bought cold-smoked salmon works just as well.
-If you are using cold smoked salmon, cut it into ribbons.
-Baked or grilled salmon would also work fine.
+Salmon: I love making this recipe with leftover hot-smoked salmon, but store-bought cold-smoked salmon works just as well.
+If you are using cold-smoked salmon, cut it into ribbons.

 Cook Pasta